Mandaris-LLC/react-native-navigation-full-circle/docs/top-level-api.md

     navigatorStyle: {}, // override the navigator style for the screen, see "Styling the navigator" below (optional)
     navigatorButtons: {} // override the nav buttons for the screen, see "Adding buttons to the navigator" below (optional) },
+  drawer: {
-  drawer: { // optional, add this if you want a side menu drawer in your app
+    // optional, add this if you want a side menu drawer in your app
+    left: {
-    left: { // optional, define if you want a drawer from the left
+      // optional, define if you want a drawer from the left
       screen: 'example.FirstSideMenu', // unique ID registered with Navigation.registerScreen
       passProps: {}, // simple serializable object that will pass as props to all top screens (optional)
-      disableOpenGesture: false // can the drawer be opened with a swipe instead of button (optional, Android only)
+      disableOpenGesture: false, // can the drawer be opened with a swipe instead of button (optional, Android only)
-      fixedWidth: 500, // a fixed width you want your left drawer to have (optional) },
+      fixedWidth: 500 // a fixed width you want your left drawer to have (optional) },
+    right: {
-    right: { // optional, define if you want a drawer from the right
+      // optional, define if you want a drawer from the right
       screen: 'example.SecondSideMenu', // unique ID registered with Navigation.registerScreen
-      passProps: {} // simple serializable object that will pass as props to all top screens (optional)
+      passProps: {}, // simple serializable object that will pass as props to all top screens (optional)
-      disableOpenGesture: false // can the drawer be opened with a swipe instead of button (optional, Android only)
+      disableOpenGesture: false, // can the drawer be opened with a swipe instead of button (optional, Android only)
-      fixedWidth: 500, // a fixed width you want your right drawer to have (optional) },
+      fixedWidth: 500 // a fixed width you want your right drawer to have (optional) },
+    style: {
-    style: { // ( iOS only )
+      // ( iOS only )
       drawerShadow: true, // optional, add this if you want a side menu drawer shadow
       contentOverlayColor: 'rgba(0,0,0,0.25)', // optional, add this if you want a overlay color when drawer is open
       leftDrawerWidth: 50, // optional, add this if you want a define left drawer width (50=percent)
       rightDrawerWidth: 50 // optional, add this if you want a define right drawer width (50=percent) },
     type: 'MMDrawer', // optional, iOS only, types: 'TheSideBar', 'MMDrawer' default: 'MMDrawer'
     animationType: 'door', //optional, iOS only, for MMDrawer: 'door', 'parallax', 'slide', 'slide-and-scale'
     // for TheSideBar: 'airbnb', 'facebook', 'luvocracy','wunder-list'
     disableOpenGesture: false // optional, can the drawer, both right and left, be opened with a swipe instead of button },
   passProps: {}, // simple serializable object that will pass as props to all top screens (optional)